JuliaData/DataFrames.jl/docs/src/man/basics.md

 Pay attention that `german[!, [:Sex]]` and `german[:, [:Sex]]` return a data frame object, while `german[!, :Sex]` and `german[:, :Sex]` return a vector.
 In the first case, `[:Sex]` is a vector, indicating that the resulting object should be a data frame.
-On the other hand, `:Sex` is a single symbol, indicating that a single column vector should be extracted.
+On the other hand, `:Sex` is a single `Symbol`, indicating that a single column vector should be extracted.
 Note that in the first case a vector is required to be passed (not just any iterable), so e.g.
 `german[:, (:Age, :Sex)]` is not allowed, but `german[:, [:Age, :Sex]]` is valid.